Skip to Content

 Affiliate links are included in this post and Drugstore Divas may make a small commission if you use them.

-This entire list is based on things you can do from your own home to honor the servicemen and women who lost their lives fighting for our country.
-This post doesn’t talk about beaches and barbecues.
+This list is filled with plenty of ways you can honor the servicemen and women who lost their lives fighting for our country, many of which you can do without leaving your own home.
+This post doesn’t talk about beaches and backyard barbecues.

 Image